wso2/cellery/README.md

 - [What's next?](#whats-next)

 In addition, here are some other documents you may wish to read:
-- [Cell Based Architecture](https://github.com/wso2/reference-architecture/blob/master/reference-architecture-cell-based.md) - explains the concepts of Cell based Architecture
+- [Cell Based Architecture](https://github.com/wso2/reference-architecture/blob/master/reference-architecture-cell-based.md) - explains the concepts of Cell based Architecture.
-- [Cellery Architecture](docs/cellery-architecture.md) - explains the high-level architecture of Cellery
+- [Cellery Architecture](docs/cellery-architecture.md) - explains the high-level architecture of Cellery.
-- [How to code cells?](docs/cellery-syntax.md) - explains how Cellery cells are written
+- [How to code cells?](docs/cellery-syntax.md) - explains how Cellery cells are written.
-- [CLI commands](docs/cli-reference.md) - reference for CLI commands
+- [CLI commands](docs/cli-reference.md) - reference for CLI commands.
-- [Samples](https://github.com/wso2-cellery/samples) - a collection of useful samples
+- [Samples](https://github.com/wso2-cellery/samples) - a collection of useful samples.
-- [Cellery community](docs/community.md) - describes how to get involved and contribute to the Cellery project
+- [Cellery community](docs/community.md) - describes how to get involved and contribute to the Cellery project.
-- [Cellery roadmap](https://github.com/wso2-cellery/sdk/wiki) - provides the roadmap of the Cellery project
+- [Cellery roadmap](https://github.com/wso2-cellery/sdk/wiki) - provides the roadmap of the Cellery project.

 ## Introduction